github/opensource.guide/_articles/nl/how-to-contribute.md

 * **Discussion forums or mailing lists:** Some projects may use these channels for conversational topics (for example, _"How do I..."_ or _"What do you think about..."_ instead of bug reports or feature requests).
 Others use the issue tracker for all conversations.
 * **Synchronous chat channel:** Some projects use chat channels (such as Slack or IRC) for casual conversation, collaboration, and quick exchanges.

-## Finding a project to contribute to
+## Een project vinden om aan bij te dragen

 Now that you've figured out how open source projects work, it's time to find a project to contribute to!